What’s the absolute best way to start learning the guitar?

 What Might Trip You Up

-If you want to get fancy with the intro you can work on the first slide note on the G string.
-It might be the most difficult thing in the song and it’s also the first.
-Easy songs are like that.
+If you want to get fancy with the intro, you can work on the first slide note on the G string.
+It might be the most challenging thing in the song, and it’s also the first.
+Easy tunes are like that.
 Gate-keeping notes.

 Pretty Woman – Roy Orbison

-The intro riff is one of the most recognizable pieces of guitar music in the last 80 years.
+The intro riff is one of the most recognizable guitar music pieces in the last 80 years.
 Plus, it can be played with a single finger if you should so like.
 Beyond that, the verse and chorus are the same.

 Start with Orbison’s intro riff.
 Hum 1-2-3-4-1-2-3-4 to get the timing for your picking hand.
 Then just play it slowly until you can build up the speed.